Need to talk? Call 1800 882 436.

 If you come from a non-English speaking background, teaching your children your first language can:

-Speaking multiple languages from an early age can help children to learn.
-Bilingual children:
+Speaking more than one language from an early age can help children to learn.
+Bilingual children can:

-• develop increased attention span, better memory and better organisation skills
+• have increased attention span, better memory and better organisation skills

-• find it easier to learn another language
+• find it easier to learn further languages

 • have higher self-esteem from a sense of identity and belonging

-• will have more career opportunities when they’re older
+• have more career opportunities when they're older

 Which language should I use with my child?